Cavity Risk Assessment Quiz

 This risk assessment tool is designed to help you and your dentist identify factors that might increase your risk for cavities.
-Take the quiz by clicking on the link below and share the results with your dentist at your next dental check-up.

 Please note that this tool serves to provide a guideline as to your risk for cavities.
 It is important to visit your dentist on a regular basis and discuss your oral health.